Our Specialty is Handcrafted Turquoise Jewelry

 Emerald Valley Turquoise Mine Sample

-Emerald Valley is a Nevada Mine that produces a deep forest green Turquoise.
+Emerald Valley is a Nevada Mine that produces a deep forest green Turquoise to a classic Nevada Green Turquoise material.
 It is very beautiful.
-Emerald Valley is an American turquoise and I have seen it on the internet advertised as Chinese, This is false.
+The Emerald Green Turquoise mine produced a lot of Chaulk and lower grade Turquoise that was stabilized and cut into calibrated cabochons.
+Emerald Valley is an American Turquoise and I have seen it on the internet advertised as Chinese, This is false.
+There is a look of Hubei Turquoise that resembles the Emerald Valley Turquoise mines material and is sold as Emerald Valley Turquoise.
 It is still being mine by the owner.
 This is an exceptional stone to put into Gold Jewelry.
 Most makes its way into modern silver and turquoise jewelry.

 Fox Turquoise Mine Nevada